Reading Specialist Certificate

 The Reading Specialist certificate is a 30 hour hybrid program that may be taken in Charlottesville or through regional centers.

 The Reading Specialist graduate certificate program helps practicing PreK-12 teachers gain the knowledge and skills needed to support struggling readers from differing cultural, social, and linguistic backgrounds.
 The curriculum is designed to provide candidates with opportunities to build specialized knowledge, engage in principled practice in supervised settings, and prepare for leadership roles in schools and school districts.

 Teachers who hold an M.Ed. or an M.T. degree can take advantage of this certificate program to add Virginia's K12 reading specialist endorsement to their teaching license.
 Teachers can finish the certificate program in 2-3 years' time as part-time students depending on courses selected.
 Recent MT graduates can take advantage of the coaching element to the coursework as they begin their teaching careers.

-At the end of the program, completers are eligible for the Commonwealth of Virginia's K-12 reading specialist endorsement to be added to their teaching licenses if they have also completed three years of teaching during which the teaching of reading was a primary responsibility.
+At the end of the program, completers are eligible for the Commonwealth of Virginia's K-12 reading specialist endorsement to be added to their teaching licenses when they have also completed three years of teaching during which the teaching of reading was a primary responsibility.

 The Curry School of Education is a state-approved program for the training of future reading specialists.

 The reading specialist certificate is available at the Curry School and through its off-Grounds outreach.
-Courses can be taken in a face-to-face and site-based format or online.
-The certificate consists of twenty-four (24) hours of coursework in the reading area and six (6) hours are in cognate areas as prescribed by the Commonwealth of Virginia for its K-12 reading specialist endorsement.
+Courses can be taken in a face-to-face format or online.
+The certificate consists of twenty-four (24) hours of coursework in the reading area and six (6) hours in cognate areas as prescribed by the Commonwealth of Virginia for its K-12 reading specialist endorsement.
 The RVE exam is required for successful certificate completion.